 Berlin in the Spring

 Berlin will exceed your expectations and shatter your preconceptions.
-With limited German, I made my way around this city flailing my arms, French, and some Spanish.
+With limited German, I made my way around this city flailing my arms.
 While walking through Alexanderplatz, I heard Russian, Farsi, Italian, Dutch, and English being spoken.
 Try the currywurst and döner.
 Don't forget the beer.

 More About Berlin